llogiq/mutagen/README.md

 ```

 Now you can advise mutagen to mutate any function or method by prepending `#[cfg_attr(test, mutate)]`.
 The use of `cfg_attr` ensures the `#[mutate]` attribute will only be active in test mode.
 The repository contains an example that shows how mutagen could be used.
+*Do not use `#[mutate]` inside an unsafe block.* Doing this would very probably break its invariants.
+The macro will skip an unsafe

+So don't run mutagen against modules or functions containing unsafe code under any circumstances.

+No mutations will be introduced in `unsafe`-blocks and `unsafe`.
+Mutations will probably break its invariants.
+Moreover, mutations in unsafe code could lead to undefined behavior that cannot be observed by any testcase.

 ### Running mutagen